Otherworldly holidays: in Conversation

 observed from another dimension.

 I read your poetry alongside Steve Bellin-Oka’s Instructions for Seeing a Ghost, one of that collection’s deceased’s “spleen rupturing like a water balloon / thrown against the side of a barn.”
 Whereas Bellin-Oka’s speakers practice epistolary divination in such poems as “Postcard to John, with a View of the French Quarter” and “Letter to John, with Plague of Absent Bees,” your instructions emphasize cinder and ichthyology: “Leave your long cigarette / burning near the bathtub,” “Become / very bored like cannibal fish watching mountains // grow nose hair.”
 When our mutual friend Angela died, I imagined her suddenly privy to the interplanetary skinny on our favorite quandaries.
 This is the person who went out of her way finding me a DVD on the Falkville Ufonaut, her roommate from Pascagoula, MS, where aliens made like HVAC, putting the duct in abduction.
 She’d appreciate your lines “Soon the stars / will earn another edge, go quiet // under all that cosmic kudzu.”
 Way to combine Southernness and outer space, Chad.
-Maybe it’s Venusian magnolia that revives Bashō, who appears in your seventh stanza, his “robes dotted with radiant dandruff,” confirming a bardo’s forbearance of Head & Shoulders
+Maybe it’s Venusian magnolia that revives Bashō, who appears in your seventh stanza, his “robes dotted with radiant dandruff,” confirming a bardo’s forbearance of Head & Shoulders.

 You are often